tkw1536/blog.guys.wtf/content/drafts/ggman.md

 author:         Tom Wiesing
 authorLink:     https://tkw01536.de

-description:    An overview of why and how I designed and wrote a tool called ggman to manage all my git repositories.
+description:    An overview of why and how I wrote a tool called ggman to manage all my git repositories.

 draft:          true
 ---